barharding/stock-analysis/README.md

 ![special function dictionary](/FunctionGetUniqeNames.png)

-### Refactored Loop through the Data & Use of Arrays
+### Changes to the Looping Pattern & Use of Arrays

 ![original embedded for loop](/original_code_nested_for_loop.png)